 In remarks to the press immediately after the vote, Charlotte said, “I am sure the people voted for me because it was the surest way to preserve the independence of the country.”
 When pressed on why she allowed the vote to take place, voluntarily placing her role and her family’s position in jeopardy, she simply stated, “I was willing to do it because it seemed to be the right thing to do.”

 A few weeks after the referendum, Charlotte announced that she was engaged to be married.
 Her prospective groom was her first cousin, Prince Felix of Bourbon-Parma.
 (Their mothers were sisters; both were daughters of the deposed King Miguel I of Portugal.)
 The press reported that some in Luxembourg were initially displeased with the match, as Prince Felix (who was a younger brother of Empress Zita of Austria-Hungary) had served in the Austrian military during World War I. One paper noted that when Charlotte “declared that it was a love match and that she would wed no other,” the people “subsequently acquiesced” to the alliance.
 Charlotte and Felix were married at Luxembourg’s Cathedral of Notre Dame on November 6, 1919.
+She wore the family’s towering Empire Tiara for the ceremony.

 A year after Charlotte and Felix’s royal wedding, newspapers began speculating that a visit from the stork was imminent at the palace.
 Their first child, Hereditary Grand Duke Jean, was born in January 1921.
 Five more children followed: Princess Elisabeth (born in December 1922), Princess Marie Adelaide (born in May 1924), Princess Marie Gabriele (born in August 1925), Prince Charles (born in August 1927), and Princess Alix (born in August 1929).
-Three of Charlotte’s children — Jean, Marie Gabriele, and Alix — are still alive today.

 As Charlotte’s family grew, so did her popularity with the people of Luxembourg.
 As she celebrated her birthday in 1930, a little over a decade into her reign, the press reported that there “wasn’t the slightest unpleasant murmur” from her citizens, and that she was “the most popular grand duchess Luxembourg has had as yet.”
 Though her people had voted in 1919 for an economic alliance with France, Charlotte was also close with the ruling family of Belgium.
 In 1927, she served as godmother to Princess Josephine-Charlotte, daughter of the future King Leopold III and Queen Astrid.
 Little did she know that decades later, Josephine-Charlotte would marry Charlotte’s own son, Hereditary Grand Duke Jean.